HeardLibrary/digital-scholarship/script/python/circuit.md

 Are you interested in learning how to program a tiny computer to read a sensor?
 Join us in this three-session workshop series, and we’ll go through with you how to program a microcontroller (QT Py RP2040) the size of your thumbnail with CircuitPython, leading to a rocket launch with the microcontroller!

-In these workshops, we’ll demonstrate the versatility of this small computing hardware and simplified code editors for the goal of getting more people interested in coding.
+In these workshops, we’ll demonstrate the versatility of this small computing hardware and simplified code editors with the goal of getting more people interested in coding.
 No experience is required to attend.
 We encourage anyone interested in learning more about how hardware and code communicate with one another to register, and there will be plenty of time for questions.
 On the surface, this workshop event aims to teach CircuitPython for microcontrollers.
 However, the events are structured to get more people to learn about computing and digital making, and to use that knowledge to increase their comfort level with computers.

 Each session is structured to function as a stand-alone workshop, but we recommend attending all three if possible as they supplement one another.
 Open to Vanderbilt faculty, staff, students, and postdocs.